HSRLCLab/SmartFactory_SorticRoboter/README.md

 #### Collaboration Diagram
 The figure below shows the collaboration tree of the main FSM SorticCtrl.
-The arrow simbolizes an instanced object.
+The arrow simbolises an instanced object.

 =================== IMAGE ==========================================